 - Add the curly parsley

-- Drizzle with the extra virgin olive oil
+- Pour extra virgin olive oil on the mixture

 Because its warm here we can get fresh tomatoes almost all year long but I love the addition of the spices and herbs for an extra tang!